ArpanSriv/auto-volume/README.md

 Note: Currently the name of the process 'Music.UI.exe' (Groove Music) is hardcoded.
 Change it in [app.py](app.py) in the main function.

-## TODO:
+## TODO: ✅

-- [ ] Pack the extension.
+- [ ] Add tests 🔴
-- [ ] Add error box in extension in case of any errors
+- [ ] Add error box in extension in case of any errors. 🟡
-- [ ] Make the extension choose the name of the process to manipulate the volume of.
+- [ ] Make the extension choose the name of the process to manipulate the volume of. 🔴
-- [ ] Keep a settings page for extension.
+- [ ] Keep a settings page for extension. 🟡
     - [ ] Add Option to add more ports
-- [ ] Add a GUI to the flask server.
+- [ ] Add a GUI to the flask server. 🔴
-- [ ] Update Readme.
+- [ ] Make a clean folder structure for chrome extension. 🟡
-- [ ] Make a clean folder structure for chrome extension.
+- [ ] Other OS Support. 🟡
-- [ ] Other OS Support.
+- [ ] Pack the extension. 🟡
-- [x] Switch off extension if the server is not running.
+- [x] Switch off extension if the server is not running. 🟢
-- [x] Add License
+- [x] Add License. 🟢

 ## Note: Works on Windows only.

-## Contributions:
+## Contributions: 🎁
 Contributions are most welcome.
 Fork the repo and submit a pull request.

 ## License: [MIT License](LICENSE)